-Joe Lyon is an experienced Ohio catastrophic injury and product liability attorney accepting cases of traumatic brain injuries nationwide.
+Joe Lyon is an experienced Ohio catastrophic injury and product liability attorney accepting cases of brain injuries nationwide.
 Working on contingency fees, The Lyon Firm invests to learn the critical facts that will drive a successful personal injury case.

 Expert testimony is critical in traumatic brain injury cases to understand the scope of the injury, and Mr. Lyon has experience working with neurologists and neuropsychologists to develop this important evidence.

-If you or a loved one has suffered a traumatic brain injury, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding traumatic brain injuries.
+If you or a loved one has suffered a traumatic brain injury, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding traumatic head injuries.